What are dental implants?

 How to care for Dental Implants

 Although the root portion of dental implants lies beneath the gums, good oral care is necessary.
-Management of oral health with twice-daily brushing, flossing at night, routine checkups and cleanings is crucial for maintaining healthy bone and gums tissue.
+Management of oral health with twice-daily brushing, nightly flossing, routine checkups, and cleanings is crucial for maintaining healthy bone and gums tissue.

 “I’m always greeted with a friendly face by all.
 Such a professional and knowledgeable staff.
 Dr Young always has time to ask how my day is going.
 Keep up the good work and thanks for the outstanding service.”